 - Do I need to report this, or is it optional?

 These questions may be answered in multiple safety policies.
-When employees stick to the guidelines you have laid out, it indicates good safety culture.
+When employees stick to the guidelines you have laid out, it indicates a good safety culture.

 List of Mandatory/Voluntary Issue Reporting Has Been Created